dx-ted-emea/iot-labs/lab2-temperature sensor/README.md

 # Writing a Tessel based Environment Sensor #

-The Tessel [documents](https://tessel.io/docs/climate) are a great point of call for this part of the Lab.
+The Tessel [documents](https://tessel.io/docs/climate) are a great starting point for this part of the Lab.
+Let's go over those in order to make sure our Tessel and Climate Module are working well.

+## Basic Tessel setup ##

 Using the Tessel the user can write Javascript in a nodejs compliant manner, using similar approaches to how one might write any nodejs applications, such as the use of `npm` and `require('modulename')`